-Set in the distant future, in the city of New Angeles and the Moon colony of Heinlein, Android is a board game that allows 3-5 players to take on the roles of investigators competing to either solve a case, unravel a conspiracy, or simply find happiness.
+Set in the distant future, in the city of New Angeles and the Moon colony of Heinlein, Android is a board game that allows three to five players to take on the roles of investigators competing to either solve a case, unravel a conspiracy, or simply find happiness.
 These tasks take the investigators all across the Greater New Angeles region.
 Its cities are dangerous places, riddled with lurking threats and dangerous temptations.
 Players must weigh their options carefully as they scour the streets searching for leads, because one wrong turn could take them down a dark path from which they might not be able to return.

 Learning the lay of the land is one thing, but using it to your advantage takes a bit of experience, and not a small amount of strategy.
-Moving through the wrong locations at the wrong time allows opposing players to play dark cards on your investigator, and vice versa.
+Moving through the wrong locations at the wrong time allows opposing players to play dark cards on your investigator.
 Since the fate of the opposing investigators lies partially in your hands, you have to stay diligent during their investigation in case you have a dire twist to their plot waiting to be revealed when they make a wrong turn.

 Two Sides to Every Story